VidathDissanayake/notes/tools/hacking/webapp/burpsuite/editions.md

 ## Burp Suite Community Edition

-Burp Suite community edition is **free to use for any legal non-commercial** purposes.
+Burp Suite community edition is **free to use for any legal, non-commercial** purposes.

 Has a **subset of Professional edition** features.

-Whilst Burp Community has a relatively limited feature-set compared to the Professional edition, it still has many superb [[modules]]s available.
+Whilst Burp Community has a relatively limited feature-set compared to the Professional edition, it still has many superb [modules](modules.md) available.

 For this reason, this is the commonly used edition.